JuanJFarina/juanjfarina.github.io/content/architecture_101.md

-2. **Architecture in the large**: concerned with the architecture of complex enterprise systems that include other systems, programs, and program components.
-These enterprise systems may be distributed over different computers, which may be owned and managed by different companies.
+2. **Architecture in the large**: concerned with the architecture of complex enterprise systems that include other systems, programs, and program components (in essence, "tiers").
+These enterprise systems may be distributed over different computers, which may be owned and managed by different companies, and of course, independently and separately deployed.

 <p align="center">
   <img